 Attendees are often averse to building on top of platforms and datasets that could disappear or will incur usage fees after an event, try to avoid companies making resources available only for the duration of the event and communicate clearly the risk of building on top of any alpha or beta APIs.

 If possible, have a shared, public listing of the hacks that have been submitted.
 This helps the judges, the attendees and bloggers/journalists who are covering the event.
 Hack submissions should be as straight forward as possible.
 You can use Google Docs, Etherpad or a wiki.
 Make sure that all attendees have write access and can concurrently edit.
 Plan for the hack listing to stay around as a historical record.
-Alternatively, there are hack submission services that will handle the logistics for you like Hacker League, Hackathon.io, or WeHack.it.
+Alternatively, there are hack submission services that will handle the logistics for you like Hackathon.io, WeHack.it, or Devpost.

 Anyone who hacks should be a allowed to demo at the end of the event, regardless of the quality or completeness.

 Each demo should be given a fixed time limit, standard times are 60, 90, 180, and 300 seconds.
 Tell presenters ahead of time, let them know how much time remains (either half time cards or an on-screen count down), and don't let them run over.